These common houseplants are toxic to dogs and cats.

 If you're a Millennial, you probably have two things in your home: pets and houseplants.
 While both bring joy to our lives, they don't always bring joy to each other.
 As a matter of fact, there are some common indoor plants poisonous to cats and dogs.
 Review this list of poisonous houseplants before you start adding greenery to your pet-friendly place.

 Think your dog or cat ingested something poisonous?
 Bring your pet to the nearest emergency veterinary clinic as soon as possible.

-Although humans might appreciate aloe for its skin-soothing properties, aloe can be especially toxic to cats and dogs.
-Chewing on this plant can result in lethargy and stomach issues.
+Although humans might appreciate aloe for its skin-soothing properties, aloe can be especially poisoning to cats and dogs.
+Chewing on this toxic houseplant can result in symptoms such as lethargy and gastrointestinal irritation.

 Don't let this succulent's beautiful appearance fool you.
-Pets who chew on the plant experience diarrhea and loss of balance.
+Pets who chew on this poisonous plant experience diarrhea and loss of balance.

 Calcium Oxalate-Rich Plants